armory/documentation/_release_notes/armoryspinnaker_v2.5.0.md

 ## Known Issues

-The ECS `Configure Cluster Deployment` wizard is broken in this release.
+* The ECS `Configure Cluster Deployment` wizard is broken in this release.
+* Igor and Clouddriver do not properly import `armory-commons` in this release.
+As a result, these services will fail to start when `Vault Secrets` are enabled.

-Please update to Armory Spinnaker `2.5.1`
+Please upgrade to `Armory Spinnaker 2.5.2`

 ## Highlighted Updates
 ### Armory